MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/drawings.rst

 -------------

 When releasing an application, the developer should disable the automatic check of drawing log flags performed when the display is flushed.
-This will prevent exceptions from being thrown which would cause an unexpected crash.
+Doing so will prevent exceptions from being thrown, which would cause an unexpected crash.
 It will also not clear the drawing log flags when the display is flushed.

-This can be done by setting the :ref:`constant <section.classpath.elements.constants>` ``com.microej.library.microui.impl.check-drawing-errors-on-flush`` to ``false`` when building the application.
+Disabling this check can be done by setting the :ref:`constant <section.classpath.elements.constants>` ``com.microej.library.microui.impl.check-drawing-errors-on-flush`` to ``false`` when building the application.
 If it is not set, it defaults to ``true``.

 Available constants